311zzb/gitlet/gitlet-design.md

 ### Create a new branch

 Creating new branches is carried out when `branch` or `init` command is given.
 When creating new branches, the operation under the hood is no more than writing a `branchName` - `CommitID` pair into the `cachedBranches` which is then written back to the filesystem upon exit.
 The `CommitID` assigned to the new branch is always the latest commit (head commit) if there is one.
 For the default "master" branch which is created right before the initial commit, its corresponding is `null` at the very first (but pointed to the initial commit after the initial commit is created).

+### Remove a branch

+This command delete the branch with the given name.
+It does not delete any commits under that branch.

+1. Abort if the designated branch does not exist
+2. Abort if the designated branch is the current branch
+3. Wipe the branch's pointer in the cache and delete the branch file upon exit

 ## Persistence